 Wine rated (2022 guide) 94/100

-Slightly discreet nose, with ripe, even sunny fruitiness.
+The nose is subtly understated, with ripe, almost sunny fruit.
 A hint of meatiness.
-The palate is caressing.
-The wine melts and develops an airy, delicious character, with no tannic presence.
+The palate is a delight.
+The wine melts in the mouth and unfolds with an airy, delicious quality, completely lacking in tannins.

 1JOUR1VIN PRICE